 Unconditional grants, contributions and sponsorships are reported as revenue and support in the year in which payments are received and/or unconditional promises to give are made.
 Grants and contributions are considered to be without donor restrictions unless specifically restricted by the donor.
-Share Our Strength reports such gifts of cash and other assets as having donor restrictions if they are received with donor stipulations that limit the use of the When a stipulated time restriction ends or purpose restriction is donated assets. accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the consolidated statement of activities as net assets released from restrictions.
-Unconditional grants and contributions that have been awarded to Share Our Strength, but not vet received, are reflected as grants and contributions receivable in the accompanying statement of financial position.
-A contribution is considered conditional if the agreement includes a measureable performance or barrier and a right of return.
+Share Our Strength reports such gifts of cash and other assets as having donor restrictions if they are received with donor stipulations that limit the use of the donated assets.
+When a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor

+NOTES TO CONSOLIDATED FINACIAL STATEMENTS For the Year Ended June 30, 2021 restrictions and reported in the consolidated statement of activities as net assets released from restrictions.
+Unconditional grants and contributions that have been awarded to Share Our Strength, but not yet received, are reflected as grants and contributions receivable in the accompanying statement of financial position.
+A contribution is considered conditional if the agreement includes a measurable performance or barrier and a right of return.
 Conditional promises to give are not recognized until they become unconditional, that is, when the barrier(s) in the agreement are met.
 Conditional promises to give for which payments have been received but barrier(s) have not been met are recorded as grant advance in the accompanying consolidated statement of financial position.